 Talking to children about sex

-Talking about sex to your child doesn’t mean you are encouraging them to have sex.
-The best way to start talking about sex is to:
+The best way to start talking to your child about sex is to:

 - start when your child is young, as waiting until puberty can make it awkward